jbanday808/Terraform-Full-Course-Aws/lessons/day04/README.md

 ## Next Steps

-Proceed to Day 5 to learn about Terraform variables and how to make your configurations more flexible and reusable also don't forget to check the task.md file for the assignment of day 4.
+Continue to Day 5 to learn how variables make your Terraform configurations reusable.